PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 ```

 > #### npm start ![](../info.png)
-> the Express Generator adds in a connivence script to `package.json`, in this case a start script.
+> the Express Generator adds in a convenience script to `package.json`, in this case a start script.
 If we open up `package.json` we can see that this simply uses Node to execute the `./bin/www` script under the `webapp` project.

 Now that we have our webapp and service running, open a browser and point it to `http://localhost:3000/add`.
 This will render the template that we created above and should look as depicted as in figure 7.4.